tatuylonen/wikitextprocessor/README.md

   name of the HTML tag directly (not in a list and always without a slash).
   ``attrs`` is set to a dictionary of any HTML attributes from the tag.
   The contents of the HTML tag is in ``children``.

+## Expected performance

+This can generally process a few Wiktionary pages second per processor core, including expansion of all templates, Lua macros, parsing the full page, and analyzing the parse.
+On a multi-core machine, this can generally process a few dozen to a few hundred pages per second, depending on the speed and number of cores.

+Most of the processing effort goes to expanding Lua macros.
+You can elect not to expand Lua macros, but they are used extensively in Wiktionary and for important information.
+Expanding templates and Lua macros allows much more robust and complete data extraction, but does not come cheap.

+## Contributing and bug reports

+Please create an issue on github to report bugs or to contribute!